-Faculty of Medicine and Allied Sciences encourages the use of computing and network resources to enhance the learning and teaching environment of the faculty community.
+The Faculty of Medicine and Allied Sciences encourages the use of computing and network resources to enhance the learning and teaching environment of the faculty community.
 The Computer Laboratory is the main location that provides ICT resources for the students and the academic staff of the faculty.
-The faculty has a Learning Management System (LMS) which provides students with e-resources that complement classroom and clinical teaching.
+The faculty has a Learning Management System (LMS) which provides students with eresources that complement classroom and clinical teaching.
 In addition, the computer laboratory provides ICT training for new entrants, maintains services of the Local Area Network, Internet and networking of the faculty and maintains the faculty website.
 The computer laboratory of the faculty comprises 45 computers.
-It operates from 08.30h to 18.30h on weekdays.
+It operates from 08.30 am to 4.30 pm on weekdays.

+Academic Coordinator

-Academic Coordinator Dr. DAU Hettiarachchi (MBBS)
+Dr. DAU Hettiarachchi (MBBS)

-Lecturer (Probationary) Department of Community Medicine
+Lecturer (Probationary)

-Instructor in Computer Technology Mrs. AW Irugalbandara (BSc (IT), MIT)
+Instructor in Computer Technology

+Mrs. AW Irugalbandara (BSc (IT), MIT)

-Technical Officers Mr. HAJP Herath
+Mr. HAJP Herath

-Support staff Mr. GPJA Darmapala
+Mr. GPJA Darmapala